nim-lang/website/jekyll/faq.md

 ## Which option to use for the fastest executable?

-For the standard configuration file, ``-d:release`` does the trick.
-If supported by your compiler, you can also enable link-time optimization for an even faster executable: ``--passc:-flto``
+For the standard configuration file, ``-d:danger`` makes the fastest binary possible while disabling **all** runtime safety checks including bound checks, overflow checks, nil checks and more; for most cases ``-d:release`` should be enough.
+If supported by your compiler, you can also enable link-time optimization for an even faster executable: ``--passc:-flto`` or ``-d:lto`` on Nim 1.4+

 ## Which option to use for the smallest executable?

-For the standard configuration file, ``-d:quick --opt:size`` does the trick.
+For the standard configuration file, ``-d:danger -d:strip --opt:size`` does the trick.
-If supported by your compiler, you can also enable link-time optimization for an even smaller executable: ``--passc:-flto``
+If supported by your compiler, you can also enable link-time optimization the same way as described in the previous answer.

 ## How do I use a different C compiler than the default one?